sensu/sensu-docs/content/sensu-go/6.0/reference/filters.md

 The `sensu.EventStatus` function takes zero or more checks as arguments.
 It returns an array of status codes for the events associated with the specified checks.

-sensu.EventStatus takes the same arguments as sensu.CheckDependencies, but returns an array of status codes instead of a true or false value.

 You can refer to the checks as strings:

 {{< code javascript >}}